River Stour, Kent: Lower Great Stour

 The town of Ashford marks the start of the middle section of the river, sited at a crossing point of the river and on ancient track ways.
 In Ashford, the river helps form part of the Ashford Green Corridor.

 After Ashford, the Stour breaches the North Downs; for most of this distance there are no tributaries.
 After the Brook stream enters from the right, there are now 15 mi to Canterbury.
 In this stretch the river flows through the villages of Wye, Chilham and Chartham, with Wye being a fordable crossing.

 The historic city of Canterbury lies at the junction of four branches of the Roman road Watling Street which connected Canterbury with ports around the Kent coast – Lympne, Dover, Richborough and Reculver.
 Within the city, the river flows in two channels, one through the centre of the city, and the other to the north of the city walls.
 The two channels rejoin to the east of Canterbury, before the river reaches Fordwich, a former outport of Canterbury and the current tidal limit of the river.

 Beyond Fordwich, the river passes between several former gravel pits and through the reed beds of the Stodmarsh National Nature Reserve.
-Beyond the nature reserve lies the open farmland on the reclaimed marshes surrounding the river crossing at Grove Ferry Picnic Area, near the hamlet of Upstreet.
+Beyond the nature reserve lies the open farmland on the reclaimed marshes surrounding the river crossing at Grove Ferry, near the hamlet of Upstreet.

 At the hamlet of Plucks Gutter, the second of the large tributaries enters the main river: the 18.9 mi long Little Stour, which begins life as a spring stream in Bekesbourne.
 From here on, the river is normally known as the River Stour.

 River Stour

 The twin villages in the parish of Stourmouth (West and East) mark the original point where the Stour entered the erstwhile Wantsum Channel, a strait used for hundreds of years until silting and land reclamation turned the sea channel into a large drainage ditch.
-At this point the third large tributary, the 8.4-mile (13.4 km) Sarre Penn (named locally as the '’Fishbourne Stream'’) enters with the Wantsum Channel.
+At this point the third large tributary, the 8.4-mile (13.4 km) Sarre Penn (named locally as the "Fishbourne Stream") enters with the Wantsum Channel.

 Here the river turns southwards to the once-thriving port of Sandwich, after which it loops back on itself to the north before entering the Strait of Dover at Pegwell Bay.
 The Stonar Cut obviates the need for seagoing craft to take the longer route around the loop at Sandwich.

 From the tidal limit at Fordwich to the sea, the river is fringed with marshes.
 Most of them are located on what was the floor of the Wantsum Channel, whilst those to the south lie behind the sand dunes of the Sandwich Flats.
 These marshes are criss-crossed with drainage ditches.
 The principal marshes are those of Chislet, within the ancient estuary of the river; Wade, west of Birchington; and Ash Level.